-Dreams Poem Notes & Explanation, Poetic Devices
+Dreams Poem by Langston Hughes: Notes & Explanation, Poetic Devices

 This poem “Dreams” by Langston Hughes is a beautiful reminder about the importance of holding onto our dreams, no matter how big or small they may seem.
 It uses powerful imagery to paint a picture of what life might be like without dreams.
+Click here to Q&A for magnolia Class 5.

 Dreams Poem Text